adsp-polito/2024-P10-RAG-GAS/README.md

 # Retrieval-Augmented Generation on a Synthetic Domain-Specific Corpus about Gas Pipes Repairs.
 ``
 In this work, we explore Retrieval-Augmented Generation (*RAG*)  on a synthetic-domain specific corpus.

+## Introduction

+## Related work
+- something on RAG
+- something on specific domains
+- brief descriptions of embedding models tested (comes useful while showing results)
+- something about Mistral and Llama3.2 ability to deal with other languages (?)

 ## Data
 Data regards damaged gas pipe repaired through Patch Madflex®, a new material developed by Composite Research (CoRe) and tested by ItalGas.